LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 Since A2A supports longing running tasks, it needs a way to communicate with the client agent.
 You could always go for a polling approach, but that would be really inefficient.
 A2A supports SSE (Server Sent Events) and Webhooks allowing agents to communicate with each other in a more efficient way.
 It also supports reconnection if the SSE connection is lost.
-SSE is a great solution for real-time communication, but it probably the best solution for really long running tasks in that case using webhooks is probably the best option.
+SSE is a great solution for real-time communication, but for really long-running tasks, using webhooks is likely the better option.

 ### Not only text